Dental Implants Lakewood

 Sinus Lifts

 If you have bone loss in the upper arch of the smile, there may not be enough bone near your sinuses to place dental implants.
-A sinus lift in Lakewood, which is also known as a sinus augmentation, adds bone on the upper arch near the back of the mouth.
-Dr. Artino can slightly open your gum tissue to lift your sinus gently and graft new bone.
-Lastly, your gum tissue is closed, and you will begin a healing process over the next few months.
+A sinus lift in Lakewood, which is also known as a sinus augmentation, adds bone to the upper arch near the back of the mouth.
+We can slightly open your gum tissue to lift your sinus gently and graft new bone.
+Lastly, we’ll close your gum tissue so that the healing process can begin.

 Maintaining & Caring For Your Dental Implants

-Taking care of your dental implants is vital.
 Understanding proper dental implant care in Lakewood can make a difference in whether your new smile remains firmly in place for a lifetime or requires additional treatment in a matter of years.
 Knowing what to do and how to adequately maintain your new prosthetics will allow you to enjoy their benefits, many of which cannot be achieved with other tooth replacement solutions.
-Dr. Artino and our team at Lakewood Complete Dentistry are here to provide the following tips to help you maintain a longer-lasting smile.
+Our team at Lakewood Complete Dentistry is here to provide the following tips to help you maintain a longer-lasting smile.
 If you have questions or need additional information, don’t hesitate to contact our office.

 Making Oral Hygiene a Priority